HawaiianSpy/blipvert/README.md

 thread_index - 0 based thread index this stage is for.
 Use 0 if running a single thread.

 thread_count - The total number of threads operating this bitmap.
-USe 1 running a single thread.
+Use 1 running a single thread.

 width , height - The dimensions of the source bitmap.